sugardraw/weather-app-express/README.md

 `npm install`
 and
 `npm start`
 in your console.
-If you want to use this project, you should obtain a the keys to access the APIs and substitute `[your-key]` field in the requested URL.
+If you want to use this project, you should obtain your own keys to access the APIs and substitute `[your-key]` field in the requested URL.